expo/expo/docs/pages/guides/using-firebase.md

 `expo install expo-firebase-analytics`

-This package uses the native Firebase SDK in standalone apps and bare apps and a JavaScript based implementation on the standard Expo Go.
+This package uses the native Firebase SDK in standalone apps and bare apps and a JavaScript based implementation on Expo Go.

 To configure native Firebase, please follow the configuration instructions for the [expo-firebase-analytics](/versions/latest/sdk/firebase-analytics) package.